Pablo-Ortiz-Lopez/ClimateController/Readme.md

-# ClimateController Repository
+# ClimateController

-Welcome to the ClimateController repository!
+This is my attempt at creating a climate controller for my IOT platform.
 This repository contains everything you need to build and customize your very own ESP8266-based climate controller.
 Whether you want to monitor temperature, humidity, CO2 levels, control a thermostat, manage appliances with a relay, or even handle IR-based air conditioning units, the ClimateController has you covered.

 This README will guide you through the repository's contents and how to get started with your climate controller project.
+Keep in mind this project was tailor made to cover my needs, so it will most likely need some adaptations for your use case.
+Feel free to ask me anything you may need about the project.

 ## Contents